The New American Civil War

 We suspect we’ll be coming back to this topic as the year goes on — and sussing out the potential impact on various asset classes, assuming we don’t end up in the 1990s Balkans scenario.

 Until then, we’re curious what you think.
 What scenario seems most plausible to you?
 Have you thought about how it might affect your life and what you should do to prepare?
-Drop us a line and we’ll keep the discussion going.

 To the markets today… where Friday’s good vibes are carrying into a new week.